kyma-project/examples/prometheus/README.md

 As an alternative, you can install the upstream chart with all customization options parallel.
 This tutorial outlines how to set up such installation in co-existence to the Kyma monitoring stack.

+> **CAUTION:**
-> **CAUTION:** This tutorial describes a basic setup that you should not use in production.
+- This tutorial describes a basic setup that you should not use in production.
 Typically, a production setup needs further configuration, like optimizing the amount of data to scrape and the required resource footprint of the installation.
 To achieve qualities like [high availability](https://prometheus.io/docs/introduction/faq/#can-prometheus-be-made-highly-available), [scalability](https://prometheus.io/docs/introduction/faq/#i-was-told-prometheus-doesnt-scale), or [durable long-term storage](https://prometheus.io/docs/operating/integrations/#remote-endpoints-and-storage), you need a more advanced setup.

-> **CAUTION:** This example will use the latest Grafana version which is under AGPL-3.0 and might not be free of charge for commercial usage.
+- This example uses the latest Grafana version, which is under AGPL-3.0 and might not be free of charge for commercial usage.

 ## Prerequisites